Józef Biss: Second World War

-In the spring of 1944, Biss became an company commander in the 26th Infantry Regiment of the Home Army around the village of Siemianówka near Lwów.
+In the spring of 1944, Biss became a company commander in the 26th Infantry Regiment of the Home Army around the village of Siemianówka near Lwów.
 According to Grzegorz Rąkowski, after the Red Army offensive encircled eight Nazi divisions at Brody, the Home Army launched Operation Tempest in the area.
 Rąkowski writes that on July 26, 1944, troops commanded by Biss stopped an attack by the 14th Waffen Grenadier Division of the SS (Galicia).
 Later in July 1944, his troops were disarmed by the Soviet Red Army and released to their homes.
 A few weeks after being disarmed, Biss was ordered by the Home Army command to reform his unit and march to assist the Warsaw Uprising.
 However, Biss's troops only managed to reach the Lublin region, where they settled for the winter.

 Pawłokoma massacre

-On March 3, 1945 Biss' unit carried out a massacre of Ukrainian civilians in the village of Pawłokoma, in today's Subcarpathian Voivodship, Poland.
+On March 3, 1945, Biss' unit carried out a massacre of Ukrainian civilians in the village of Pawłokoma, in today's Subcarpathian Voivodship, Poland.
 The reason for this attack is rather unknown but could include increased animosity between Ukrainians and Poles, a will to revenge the kidnapping and murder of seven Poles in the village, who were thought to be executed by the Ukrainian Insurgent Army (UPA) soldiers, or a premeditated operation aimed at destroying the village and getting rid of the local Ukrainian population, a version endorsed by Eugeniusz Misiło.
 Estimates of the number of victims vary from 80 to 500 Ukrainian civilians.